+Future of Automation in Manufacturing are here.
 Future of automation will be quite different from things we have currently.
 Moreover, it will focus on removing manual labour from the production lines to get more reliable and profit to the organization.

 Back in the days during the industrial revolution times, human were the core strengths of making the pieces of equipment and machinery.
 By that time, it was not that hard to find jobs